GarryLed/Webdesign-development-Website_Project/readme.md

 - I used Bootstrap for the forms on the website: login, newsletter, checkkout, and contact pages.
 I used form labels for a clean look to the form, and placeholder text that dissapears when the user inputs text for better usability.

 **Layout and Grid System**
-- Each page uses the `container`, `row`, `col` grid system as its structure, and I used breakpoints using bootstrap: `col-md-12` `col-md-6` etc. Additioanlly columns were styled with padding and margins using bootstrap: `m-2` for margins and `p-3` for padding.
+- Each page uses the `container`, `row`, `col` grid system as its structure, and I used grid-breakpoints using bootstrap: `col-md-12` `col-md-6` etc. Additioanlly columns were styled with padding and margins using bootstrap spacing units.
+On top of these, I used bootstraps flexbox options for displaying responsive elements on the page

 **Buttons**
 - Bootstrap buttons were used throughout the site: "Buy Now", "Learn More", "Add to Cart", "Submit", "Checkout" etc.